-NIA busts International flesh trade racket being run from Bangladesh to Hyderabad
+NIA busts international flesh trade racket being run from Bangladesh to Hyderabad

 New Delhi, May 24: The National Investigation Agency has arrested two persons in connection with an international human trafficking case.